 Hey there!
 Welcome to JetSetting Fools!
 You will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a small commission.
 For more information, read our Disclosure Policy.

-Marina Bay Singapore is an entertainment, commercial and residential area of city built on reclaimed land.
-Development only began in 1988, but quickly grew and gained status as one of the top Singapore tourist attractions.
-The modern-marvel Marina Bay Sands Hotel is a focal point of the area – and can be seen from afar – but there are many more Marina Bay Singapore attractions to see.
+Development of Marina Bay – an area built on reclaimed land – only began in 1988, but quickly grew and gained status as one of the top Singapore tourist attractions.
+The modern-marvel Marina Bay Sands Hotel is a focal point of the district – and can be seen from afar – but there are many more Marina Bay Singapore attractions to see.

-Marina Bay Waterfront Promenade
+About Our Marina Bay Waterfront Promenade Walk

 Our self-guided Singapore Marina Bay Waterfront Walking Tour begins with an up-close look at the Merlion fountain.
-Walking counterclockwise, we follow the Marina Bay Waterfront Promenade around the perimeter of the bay – detouring only a couple of times – to explore the best things to do in Marina Bay.
-We’ve included a Marina Bay map of sights at the end of the post.
+Walking counterclockwise, our Marina Bay walking route circles around the perimeter of the bay – detouring a couple of times – to explore the best things to do in Marina Bay.

 Marina Bay Singapore Attractions

-Some of the Marina Bay Singapore Attractions require a fee.
-Because we were visiting Singapore on a budget, we didn’t partake in all of the Marina Bay activities, yet we were able to see the many sights on our self-guided Marina Bay Walking Tour.
-To help other travelers, we’ve included additional information regarding admission prices and tickets.
+Because we were visiting Singapore on a budget, we were not able to partake in all of the Marina Bay activities or enter all of the attractions.
+However, with our Self-Guided Marina Bay Walking Tour we were able to see the highlights of the area.
+To help other travelers determine which sights to enter, we’ve include additional information regarding admission prices and tickets.

 One of the five official Merlion statues in the city sits at the edge of Marina Bay with water spouting from its mouth.
 A viewing platform has been built over the water to allow visitors to see – and pose for pictures – from multiple angles and is one of the top Marina Bay attractions.

 Built in 1933, Clifford Pier welcomed immigrants, tourists and island-visitors until 2006 when it was no longer needed.
 The historic building how houses an upscale restaurant, The Clifford Pier, which is part of The Fullerton Bay Hotel, a 5-star Marina Bay hotel.

-Marina Bay Financial Center & LeVel 33
+#4 Marina Bay Financial Center & LeVel 33

-Shoppes at Marina Bay Sands
+#5 Shoppes at Marina Bay Sands

 Regardless of whether or not you are a shopper, the Shoppes at Marina Bay Sands offers a nice place to cool off from the sweltering outdoor temperatures and strolling by the stores is one of the free things to do at Marina Bay Sands complex.

-Marina Bay Sands Singapore
+#6 Marina Bay Sands Singapore

 While looking at the building is awe-inspiring, visitors are invited to go to the top to take in the incredible Marina Bay Sands view of the city.
 The most coveted viewpoint is from the famous Marina Bay Sands rooftop infinity pool, but unfortunately, the Marina Bay Sands Pool is only open to hotel guests (find out just how much a room will cost for your stay!).
 However, the 57th Floor SkyPark can be visited (ticket required) and Marina Bay Sands restaurants and bars are open to the public.

-Gardens by the Bay
+#7 Gardens by the Bay

-Gardens by the Bay tops the list of Things To Do at Marina Bay Singapore!
-Highlights of the gardens include the Supertree Grove, Sun Pavillion, Heritage Gardens, World of Plants, Dragonfly Lake and Kingfisher Lake…and admission to these Marina Bay tourist attractions is free!
-Gardens by the Bay are a must when Marina Bay sightseeing.
-Time your visit to coincide with the daily Garden Rhapsody light show (or make a return visit at night) at 7:45pm and 8:45pm.
-Note: There are two indoor gardens, the Flower Dome and Cloud Forest, that require a ticket for entry.
+Visiting Gardens by the Bay tops the list of Things To Do at Marina Bay Singapore!
+Highlights of the gardens include the Supertree Grove, Sun Pavillion, Heritage Gardens, World of Plants, Dragonfly Lake and Kingfisher Lake…and admission to these Marina Bay tourist attractions is absolutely free!
+The attractions are linked together by the Gardens by the Bay walking trail.

 Visiting the Barrage is one of the Marina Bay activities that many tourists miss – but shouldn’t!
-The Marina Bay district dam was built in 2008 to maintain a fresh water supply for the city and doubles as outdoor space for residents and tourists to enjoy.
+The Marina Bay district dam was built in 2008 to maintain a fresh water supply for the city and it was specifically designed to double as outdoor space for residents and tourists to enjoy.

 Top Tip: If you need to cool off before or after arriving at Marina Barrage, kick off your shoes and wade into the splash park at the base of the Barrage.

-ArtScience Museum Marina Bay Sands
+#9 ArtScience Museum Marina Bay Sands

+If you are wondering what to do in Marina Bay indoors, then the ArtScience Museum is your answer!
 As part of the hotel complex, visiting the ArtScience Museum is one of the more educational Marina Bay Sands activities.
 The shiny building, designed to resemble a lotus flower, houses intriguing exhibitions relating art to science.
 A ticket is required for entry.

-Marina Bay Bridge
+#10 Helix Marina Bay Bridge

 From a distance, the Singapore Flyer might look like any ordinary carnival Ferris wheel, but the Marina Bay observation wheel is truly incredible.
-Standing at 541 feet, it ranked as the World’s Tallest Ferris Wheel when it opened (and only was surpassed in 2014 by the Vegas High Roller).
+Standing at 541 feet, it ranked as the World’s Tallest Ferris Wheel when it opened on Marina Bay in Singapore (and only was surpassed in 2014 by the Vegas High Roller).

-Marina Bay Float
+#12 Marina Bay Float

 Complete your Marina Bay walking tour along the Marina Bay promenade on the north side of the bay and pass by the Marina Bay Float: a professional floating soccer field.
 The Marina Bay floating platform also hosts other events, like ceremonies and concerts.

-Esplanade Theaters by the Bay
+#13 Esplanade Theaters by the Bay

+Continue walking along the Marina Bay trail to the Esplanade Theaters.
 Another example of unique architecture on Marina Bay, Esplanade Theatres by the Bay is a performing arts center, housing both a concert hall and a theater inside.
 It’s the outside, however, that garners much attention from tourists.
 The design looks to some like the eyes of a fly, but to many Singaporeans, it resembles the stinky, tropical fruit, durian.

-Makansutra Gluttons Bay
+#14 Makansutra Gluttons Bay

 End your Singapore Marina Bay self-guided walking tour with a bite to eat at the popular Gluttons Bay hawker stalls – some of the best cheap food around Marina Bay Sands.
-Cooks whip up meals at a frenzied pace and the aromas are too good to pass by!
-Grab a plate of local fare and dine community-style at the plastic picnic tables.
-Tip: We liked the spicy noodles from Soon Lee Fried Hokkien Prawn Mee – but each stall has a signature dish, so check them all out and decide which looks best!

-Light Show Marina Bay Sands
+#15 Light Show Marina Bay Sands

 Colorful streams of light cut through the dark sky set to the beat of a music soundtrack.
 Marina Bay Sands Light Show Time: Every day at 8pm and 9pm – and an additional show on Fridays and Saturdays at 10pm.

 Top Tip: See the best of Singapore at night on a guided tour – sights include Gardens by the Bay, the Marina Bay Sands SkyPark Observation Deck and a short Singapore River cruise!
 Book before you go with Viator.